-This calculator was designed to give you a ballpark estimate of the cost to build your own storage shed.
-There are many variables to consider in order to get an exact cost: size, construction material, type of foundation, number of windows, number and type of doors, pitch of roof, roofing material, etc. The point of this calculator is not to give you a cost to the penny, but rather to determine if this is something you can afford at all.
+This calculator was designed to give you a ballpark estimate of the cost to build your own wooden storage shed.
+There are many variables to consider in order to get an exact cost: size, design, construction material, type of foundation, number of windows, number and type of doors, pitch of roof, roofing material, etc. The point of this calculator is not to give you a cost to the penny, but rather to determine if this is something you can afford at all.
 And if the answer is yes you can choose whether to build a shed, buy a shed kit, or buy a pre-built shed.
+This calculator will also help you to estimate the amount of lumber needed.
 For the sake of comparison we have included the cost of shed kits and finished sheds below.

 Detailed Shed Cost Quote

 Once you have detailed plans and a list of materials, you can always submit the materials list to the pro desk at Home Depot or Lowe’s and they’ll give you an exact price quote – including delivery if you need it.
 Just call them to get their email address to send the list to.
 I did and here’s what I got the next day.
 The cost to build a shed depends on what you want to build, how you want to build it, and the cost of materials (and perhaps labor) in your area.
 Keep in mind this tool just provides a ballpark estimate, as there are numerous variables that determine the exact cost, but it should at least provide a good starting point.